Top-Of-Tech/Coding-Discord-Bot/updates.md

 1. Built the foundations for the bot by adding admin and moderator commands
 2. Built a framework for users to contribute
 3. Configured basics of the bot -> staff channel, logging info, etc.

+## class PythonAddict - 10/01/2021 - Added Help Command
+1. Added Help command
+2. Created bot_help.py for contributors to add documentation for their commands